FINAL OPPORTUNITY TO PROVIDE INPUT ON SANCTUARY STATE SUPPORT

 Beginning with the “What Would Whipple Do?” campaign in October 2019, the Episcopal Church in Minnesota (including both our former Bishop Prior and our current Bishop Craig Loya) have actively supported the Sanctuary State movement in Minnesota.
-Minneapolis and St. Paul are already Sanctuary Cities; this campaign is to extend that status to the entire State.
+Hennepin County already has limits on how local government collaborates with ICE.
+This campaign is to broaden and extend Sanctuary practices to the entire State of Minnesota.
 St. John’s leadership believes that there is significant overlap between our existing commitment to center the work of racial justice and healing in our community and the movement to oppose current practices of detention and deportation which predominantly impact immigrant neighbors of color.
 These practices tear families apart, and in some cases even involve people who have lived and worked here for many years.
 Furthermore, there are many immigrant communities within the Episcopal Church in Minnesota, including the Latino communities of St. Nicholas / San Nicolas in Richfield and El Santo Nino de Jesus in St. Paul, the predominantly Liberian community at St. Andrews in North Minneapolis, the Hmong community at Holy Apostles in St. Paul, the Karen community at Messiah in St. Paul, and others.
 ICE’s detention and deportation practices in Minnesota have put our brothers, sisters and siblings in Christ at risk, and indeed we have many other immigrant neighbors who have greatly contributed in countless ways to the rich and diverse quality of life here in Minnesota.

 Please send your comments, questions and concerns to our Wardens Stacy Walters and Mark Lindberg, or to Deacon Rex McKee or Rector Lisa Wiens Heinsohn.